reactjs/react.dev/beta/src/content/apis/react-dom/server/renderToReadableStream.md

 If you wrap the whole app into a `<Suspense>` boundary at the root, the shell will only contain that spinner.
 However, that's not a pleasant user experience because seeing a big spinner on the screen can feel slower and more annoying than waiting a bit more and seeing the real layout.
 This is why usually you'll want to place the `<Suspense>` boundaries so that the shell feels *minimal but complete*--like a skeleton of the entire page layout.

 The async call to `renderToReadableStream` will resolve to a `stream` as soon as the entire shell has been rendered.
-Usually, you'll start streaming then by creating and returning a response with that `stream:
+Usually, you'll start streaming then by creating and returning a response with that `stream`:

 ```js {5}
 async function handler(request) {